kohler/hotcrp/devel/manual/hotcrapi.md

 ## `autoassign`

-Use the `autoassign` subcommand to perform automatic assignments.
+The `autoassign` subcommand performs automatic assignments.
 Use `php batch/hotcrapi.php autoassign help` to list the available autoassigners, `php batch/hotcrapi.php autoassign help AUTOASSIGNER` to list the parameters for a specific autoassigner, and `php batch/hotcrapi.php autoassign AUTOASSIGNER